kaistcbfg/covNormRpkg/README.md

 **dist_res**: Distance normalized interaction frequency between DNA fragments.
 **p_result_dist**: *p*-value of the interaction.
 **FDR_dist_res**: FDR of the interaction.
-*Note: Before using FDR values, please check details about this value in our 'Supplementary Information'*

 Use **'capture_res'** value to plot coverge normalized Hi-C contact map.